-The unemployment rates normalization allows countries to have different structural unemployment levels and ensures that the reinsurance platform does not make redistributionary transfers based on such structural differences.
-Instead, optimal insurance transfers (contributions or payouts) are only based on the country's relative, e.g., business-cycle state of unemployment, that is, on how large the country's current unemployment rate is relative to the country's median unemployment rate.
+The unemployment rate normalization allows countries to have different structural unemployment levels and ensures that the reinsurance platform does not make redistributionary transfers based on such structural differences.
+Instead, optimal insurance transfers (contributions or payouts) are only based on the country's relative, e.g., businesscycle state of unemployment, that is, on how large the country's current unemployment rate is relative to the country's median unemployment rate.
+In the simulations in the next section we assume that all countries face the same discrete distribution for their normalized unemployment rate, that is, the 9 unemployment levels $n(s_i)$ relative to the country median rate and the corresponding probabilities $P(s_i)$ for each i=1...9.
+The countries and the reinsurance scheme know and use this common distribution (derived